-Fruit flies can be the bane of every homeowner’s existence, no matter what time of year it is.
+Fruit flies can be the bane of every kitchen, no matter what time of year it is.
 A fruit fly infestation can quickly spiral out of control if steps aren't taken at the first sign of a fruit fly problem.
-They’re small, numerous and peskier than most other insects as they swarm around produce feast on the sugars in rotting and fermenting fruit (check your garbage disposals regularly, y'all).
+Fruit flies are small, numerous and more annoying than most other insects as they swarm around produce and feast on the sugars in rotting and fermenting fruit (check your garbage disposals regularly, y'all).
 They're also so pesky, it's no wonder everyone wants to know how to get rid of fruit flies.

-For such a short life cycle, adult flies wreak some serious havoc.
+For such a short life cycle, adult flies can wreak some serious havoc in your kitchen.
 With a 30-day lifespan and a staggering breeding rate - females can lay 400 eggs in a week's time - adult fruit flies seem to come from nowhere and multiply right before your eyes.
-They're attracted to damp areas with anything they can eat (rotten fruit in particular is their favorite food source), making them regular pests in compost piles, garbage cans, the kitchen sink, grocery stores, markets, and restaurants.
+They're attracted to damp areas with anything they can eat (rotten fruit, in particular, is their favorite food source), making them regular pests in compost piles, garbage cans, the kitchen sink, grocery stores, markets and restaurants.

 The vinegar trap is a tried-and-true homemade fruit fly trap classic.
-Fruit flies are attracted to the scent of apple cider vinegar - earning them the common nickname 'vinegar flies' - and can't resist flying into the jar.
+Fruit flies are attracted to the scent of apple cider vinegar - earning them the common nickname 'vinegar flies' - and can't resist flying into a container with the stuff.
 Once they're in, they can't get out.

-You'll need a mason jar, 1/2 cup of apple cider vinegar, dish soap, a funnel, and optionally, a piece of overripe fruit.
-Basically, you're creating the perfect circumstances to create a fruit fly breeding ground.
+You'll need a mason jar, 1/2 cup of apple cider vinegar, dish soap, a funnel and optionally, a piece of overripe fruit.
+Basically, you're creating the perfect fruit fly breeding ground.

 Heat up the apple cider vinegar in a small saucepan to release the scent - fruit flies find it irresistible - and pour it into your container, adding a few drops of dish soap along with it to break surface tension and keep them from feasting and flying off.

 You can also add a piece of overripe fruit to make it more attractive to flies.
 Place a funnel in the top of the jar - a rolled-up piece of paper is fine - which allows flies in, but not out.
-You can also add a piece of fresh fruit to make it extra enticing.
+It's an easy, no-mess way how to kill fruit flies.